Diversity and inclusion best practices for the workplace

 Continue DEI (diversity, equity, and inclusion) efforts when interviewing.
 Here are a few options to consider:

-• When deciding who to meet, consider hiding applicant names from resumes to lower the possibility of forming opinions based on ethnicity.
+• When deciding who to meet, consider hiding applicant names from resumes to prevent people from forming opinions based on ethnicity.

-• Construct a diverse hiring panel to bring different lenses to the table and make an impression on candidates.
+• Construct a diverse hiring panel to bring different lenses and make an impression on candidates.

 • Formulate a set list of questions so that each applicant gets asked the same thing.